federicocarboni/eloquent-ffmpeg/README.md

   .audioCodec('aac');
 ```

-To set input and output options you could also use their `.args()` method.
+To set input and output options their `.args()` method can also be used.

 ```ts
 const cmd = ffmpeg();